Skilled Camden County Defense Attorney Protects Rights Of Nurses And Medical Professionals Facing Criminal Charges

 - Homicide of a patient

 Many of the potential criminal charges that a medical professional may face arising from their work are serious charges.
-Conviction on these charges can lead to massive criminal fines and sentences of incarceration that can last year.
-In addition, nurses and medical professionals convicted of criminal offenses face collateral consequences, most immediate of which is usually the suspension or revocation of their professional license.
+Conviction on these charges can lead to massive criminal fines and sentences of incarceration that can last a year.
+In addition, nurses and medical professionals convicted of criminal offenses face collateral consequences, most immediate of which is usually the suspension or revocation of their professional licenses.
 Finally, a criminal conviction can have other long-lasting consequences, including causing difficulties in obtaining future employment, education, credit or other financial services, or housing.
-As a result, a nurse or medical professional facing criminal charges, it is important to be represented by an experienced, dedicated criminal defense attorney
+As a result, when a nurse or medical professional is facing criminal charges, it is important that are represented by an experienced, dedicated criminal defense attorney.

 If you are a nurse or medical professional facing criminal charges in Camden County or elsewhere in southern New Jersey as a result of your job or work, you need a dedicated defense attorney who will fight to preserve your rights and your freedom.
-Contact the Law Office of Stephen R. Piper today to schedule a consultation to learn more about your rights and options in facing your criminal charges and how having an experienced attorney on your side can help you.
+Contact The Law Offices of Stephen R. Piper online today by calling 856-333-3586 to schedule a consultation to learn more about your rights and options in facing your criminal charges and how having an experienced attorney on your side can help you.

-Frequently Asked Questions about Nurses/Medical Professionals Facing Criminal Charges
+Frequently Asked Questions About Nurses And Medical Professionals Facing Criminal Charges

 You should always have an attorney review the terms of any plea agreement offered to you.
-A knowledgeable and experienced attorney can ensure that you understand the requirements and consequences of any plea agreement so that you are able to make an informed and conscious decision whether to accept the agreement or not.
-An attorney can also review the facts and circumstances of your case to identify potential viable legal defense you may have, which may convince you to decide to fight your case at trial rather than simply accept a plea deal.
+A knowledgeable and experienced attorney can ensure that you understand the requirements and consequences of any plea agreement so that you are able to make an informed and conscious decision regarding whether to accept the agreement.
+An attorney can also review the facts and circumstances of your case to identify any potential viable legal defense you may have, which may convince you to decide to fight your case at trial rather than simply accept a plea deal.